dmatscheko/sslserver/README.md

   `self-signed-domains`: obtained on first use, prefetched right after startup, renewed automatically before expiry.
-The jailed child performs the ACME exchange and the parent persists the results, so renewals need no restart and survive one.
+The jailed child performs the ACME exchange and the parent persists the results, so renewals need no restart and survive one. `www-alias` names are not prefetched — their certificate is obtained on the first request, which proves their DNS actually points at this server.
 - **Self-signed** (ECDSA P-256, with subject alternative names, IP addresses supported) for the `self-signed-domains`, and as automatic fallback whenever Let's Encrypt fails — Let's Encrypt is retried on